lanl-ansi/rosetta-opf/README.md

 The AC Optimal Power Flow problem (AC-OPF) is one of the most foundational optimization problems that arises in the design and operations of power networks.
 Mathematically the AC-OPF is a large-scale, sparse, non-convex nonlinear continuous optimization problem.
+The models make heavy use of scalar indexing in the definition of the nonlinear functions, and most operations are simple floating point operations (`+`, `*`, `cos`, and `sin`) applied to scalar data.
 In practice AC-OPF is most often solved to local optimality conditions using interior point methods.
 This project proposes AC-OPF as _proxy-application_ for testing the viability of different nonlinear optimization frameworks, as performant solutions to AC-OPF has proven to be a necessary (but not always sufficient) condition for solving a wide range of industrial network optimization tasks.